-Firstly, lifeguards are the true experts of the ocean and have an eagle eye for changing ocean conditions.
+Firstly, lifeguards are the true experts on the ocean and have an eagle eye for changing ocean conditions.
 On our beaches here in South Walton there is a warning flag system in place to mark the daily conditions of the water.
-Double red flag means no swimming.
+A double red flag means no swimming.
 Always heed these warnings and markers.

 In addition to the beach safety experts, you can do your part by having a clear understanding of rip currents.
 There are two super important things to know about rip currents.